Abstract nouns in English: Usage, examples and exercises

 -ion

-The suffix ion often has a verb stem that turns an action into a thing so that it can be used as a noun in a sentence.
+The suffix “ion” frequently attaches to a verb stem, transforming an action into a noun that can be utilized in a sentence.

 attention